SteveCastle/openmob/README.md

 ## Codegen

-Openmob makes heavy use of codegen to generate consistent typing from the database, through the server, all the way through to the javascript client.
+Openmob makes heavy use of code generation to generate code for common tasks by introspecting the database and outputting database CRUD code, and API handlers.
+This helps keep the codebase simple, easy to understand, fast to build on, and reliable.

                                                                       ┌────────────────────────┐
                                                                       │                        │